ONLINE COURSES NOW AVAILABLE!!!

 One key objective of the SCADAhacker website is to provide vital information that helps visitors understand and secure ICS systems used within most process and manufacturing environments.
 SCADAhacker provides visitors with a comprehensive collection of security-related resources including tools commonly used to secure and test ICS architectures, information on the latest threats, vulnerabilities, and exploits that exist for ICS architectures, and a comprehensive library of the latest in standards, best practices, guidelines, and ICS-related information that can be used to help improve the security of any ICS system.

 Some of the research performed during work on the second edition of "Industrial Network Security" by Eric Knapp and Joel Langill has confirmed some "eye opening" facts that industrial systems are gaining the attention of not only security researchers, but also potential attackers.
-Data obtained from the Open-Source Vulnerability Database (OSVDB) shows that through the end of 2013, 80% of all ICS vulnerabilities have been disclosed since 2011 - the year following the discovery of Stuxnet.
-The OSVDB database currently tracks a total of 755 ICS vulnerabilities, with 22 added in 2014.
+Data obtained from the Open-Source Vulnerability Database (OSVDB) shows that through the end of 2014, more than 85% of all ICS vulnerabilities have been disclosed since 2011 - the year following the discovery of Stuxnet.
+The OSVDB database currently tracks a total of 1069 ICS vulnerabilities, with 98 added so far in 2015 (as of 5/22/15). [additional note: OSVDB.org appears to have stopped providing ICS vulnerability updates in their database.
+No indicator as to why, but no updates entered since May.]
+Based on first half data, the total number of vulnerabilities targeting ICS should exceed 150 for the fifth straight year.
 The days of "security by obscurity" are gone, and it is now time to realize the importance of implementing security programs specifically tailored for industrial systems and the operational technologies they utilize.

 Several dashboards are now available that provide visitors